bract/demo.todomvc/README.md

 ### Starting the server

+Once you start the server you should visit http://localhost:3000 in your web browser.

-You can build the app locally and run it as follows:
+You can build the app locally and start the server as follows:

 ```shell
 $ lein do clean, cljsbuild once